codatio/codat-docs/docs/sync-for-expenses/gettingstarted.md

 - One will be to their accounting platform
 - The other will be to the partner expense integration

+When you create the partner expense connection it will already be 'Linked' so you won't need to authorise this connection again.

 ## Enable your SMB to authorize access to their data

 Before you can push expenses to your customer’s accounting platform, you need to get access to it.
 There are three ways you can enable your customers to grant access to their financial accounts: